 Joint Variation

-Joint variation describes a relationship where a quantity depends on two or more variables multiplied together.
+Joint variation describes a relationship where a quantity varies directly as the product of two or more other quantities.
 In this problem, the force varies jointly as the area and the square of the velocity, meaning force = k × area × velocity², where k is a constant.
-Understanding this helps set up the correct equation.

 Solving for the Constant of Variation

-To find the constant k in a joint variation, substitute the known values of the variables and the resulting value into the equation.
-This step is essential to determine k before calculating the force for new values of area and velocity.
+To find the constant k in a joint variation problem, substitute the known values of the variables and the resulting value into the equation.
+This allows you to solve for k, which can then be used to find unknown values when other variables change.

 Recommended video: